Private School Act

 Unless a school legal person is merged, the property remaining after it dissolves and liquidates shall be handled in the following order.
 The property remaining shall by no means be handed over to natural persons or for-profit organizations.

-2. Donated to public schools or juridical persons engaged in educational, cultural or social welfare undertakings per the board’s resolution and the legal person authority’s approval.
+2. Donating to public schools, other private school legal persons, or foundations engaged in educational, cultural or social welfare undertakings per the board’s resolution and with the approval of the competent authority of legal persons after reporting to it.

-3. Handed over the city/county in which the school legal person is located.
-However, the immovable property belongs to the city/county in which it is located.
+3. Handing over to the special municipality or city/county in which the school legal person is located.
+However, the immovable property belongs to the special municipality or city/county in which it is located.

-The city/county government shall use the property for educational, cultural and social welfare purposes only.
+The special municipality and city/county governments shall use the remaining property of the school legal person mentioned in the preceding paragraph for educational, cultural and social welfare purposes only.

 Article 75

-The liquidators shall prepare financial statements for the liquidation and submit them along with relevant records to the supervisors for review and the board for approval within 15 days after it is over.
+Upon completion of the liquidation, the liquidators shall prepare financial statements for the liquidation and submit them along with relevant records to the supervisors for review and the board for approval within 15 days.

 Article 76

-When a private school shuts down or a school legal person dissolves, the students shall be issued a transfer certificate and transferred to other schools.
-If necessary, the school authority may assign them to other schools.
+When a private school shuts down or a school legal person dissolves, their enrolled students shall be issued a transfer certificate and transferred to other schools.
+If necessary, the competent authority of schools may assign them to other schools.

-The above applies to students unwilling to study at the remaining or newly established school after their school is converted or merged.
+The preceding paragraph applies to the said students unwilling to study at the remaining or newly established school after their school is converted or merged.

 Chapter 8: Punitive Provisions